marcosportes/workstation/README.md

-# My tools and customization for Linux
+# My customization for Manjaro Linux

-## Tools

-I'm currently learning Cloud and Devops.
-I automated the installation of tools with the devopstools.sh

-## Customization
-After installing the OS, the postinstall.sh installs the packages and configures what I need.
+The [postinstall.sh](/postinstall.sh) installs the packages and configures what I need.

 ### CLI